Malamar: Design

-Standing 4 ft 11 in (150 cm) tall, Malamar resembles an upside-down squid in design.
+Standing 4 feet 11 inches (150 cm) tall, Malamar resembles an upside-down squid in design.
 It is psychic, and is considered one of the strongest hypnotists among Pokémon species.
 It uses its lights on its body to hypnotize prey before using digestive fluids to consume them.
 The Pokémon anime series frequently depicts Malamar as generally malicious in nature.
 In-game, to evolve an Inkay into Malamar, players must flip their Nintendo 3DS or Switch consoles upside-down, while in spin-off mobile game Pokémon Go, a player's phone must be flipped upside-down to evolve it.
 Malamar's name is derived from "mal", a Spanish word meaning "bad".
 Its Japanese name similarly contains the syllable "ma", which is Japanese for demon.

 When Ariga designed Inkay and Malamar, the former was made to resemble a more familiar, friendly-looking squid, and a baby version of Malamar.
 Meanwhile, Malamar's design was meant to reflect how squids are often portrayed in encyclopedias and similar, with their legs upward.
 The upside-down design was also meant as a hint for players to figure out how to evolve Inkay into Malamar.
 To further this correlation, Ariga gave Game Freak's development team sketches of Inkay flipping about as it waited for instruction from the player, to make flipping a part of its identity.
 He liked the idea of stimulating children's minds in this manner, citing how the Pokémon Parasect's introduction in the first games introduced them to the concept of cordyceps.

 The later series title Pokémon Legends: Z-A introduced a new form for Malamar dubbed Mega Malamar, a temporary transformation that greatly increases a species' power.
 Now standing 9 ft 6 in (290 cm) tall, Mega Malamar has a significantly larger brain, which grants it stronger hypnotic abilities.
 These abilities let Malamar rewrite people's personalities and memories, changing them into completely different people if it wishes.